alwaysbegrowing/telegram-standup-bot/README.md

 # About
 Super simple standup bot brings standup functionality to Telegram.
 Group members are able to submit updates, and they are all sent to a shared channel at a set time.

-This project is actively maintained.
+There are many good standup bots for Slack - [GeekBot](https://geekbot.com/), [Standuply](https://standuply.com/), [Polly](https://www.polly.ai/template/daily-standup) but there are not any good alternatives for Telegram.

 # How to use
 1. Send a message to [@SuperSimpleStandupBot](https://t.me/supersimplestandupbot) on telegram.